 And hence the idea of a diary rather than the back of an envelope.
 Here is a page layout that allows you follow all three of the above principles.

-A4 or A5 DIARY PAGE Timed engagements (inc timed phone calls, etc.)
+A4 or A5 DIARY PAGE Timed Engagements (inc timed phone calls, etc.) Main Tasks Quick Actions Personal tasks - or integrate these in the lists above

-Major items of work

-Quick tasks to remember

-Personal tasks

-... but how are you going to deal with 'interruptions'?
+4 You need to know how to deal with 'interruptions'.